feranmiabiodun/Climate-Change/README.md

 As a data scientist, I played a significant role in this project.
 My contributions include:

+- Preprocessing the data for a smoother analysis
 - Performing an extensive exploratory data analysis (EDA) to gain insights into the tweet dataset.
 - Utilizing Comet for version control, ensuring smooth collaboration and tracking model performance.
 - Facilitating seamless team collaboration through GitHub, promoting effective version management and code sharing.